StanJulia/CmdStan.jl/README.md

 3. Fixed handling of save_warmup.
 4. Read all optimization iterations (thanks to sdewaele).
 5. Several other minor documentation and type definition updates.
-6. Added an example using Tamas Pap's StanDump and StanRun.
+6. Fixeda bug related to Array{Dict} inputs to init and data (thanks to sdewaele).
 7. Added a test to compare Stan's ESS values with MCMCChains ESS values.

 CmdStan.jl has been tested on cmdstan v2.19.1.